jasonfb/nondestructive_migrations/README.md

 Rollback the last version.
 Generally data migrations don't have any "down" associated with them so use this only under extreme circumstances.

-# Two Kind of Deployment
+# Two Kinds of Deployment
 You can read more about doing the preboot feature on Heroku labs at https://devcenter.heroku.com/articles/labs-preboot.
 (Preboot is an "experimental" feature on Heroku.)

 ## Schema-Change Deploys